 Business is good at Shake Shack.

-On the one hand, the fact that millennials love coffee is excellent news for Starbucks (Nasdaq:SBUX), whose U.S. stores had seen several quarters of slower than average same-store sales growth before breaking out in the third quarter with a 7% increase in U.S. comps.
+On the one hand, the fact that millennials love coffee is excellent news for Starbucks (Nasdaq:SBUX), whose U.S. stores had seen several quarters of slower than average same-store sales growth.

 On the other hand, millennials are predisposed to try boutique coffee roasters, which Starbucks is not.

-To make matters worse, Starbucks released revised 2020 guidance September 4, that suggests its earnings growth next year won’t meet its “ongoing growth model of 10%.”
+To make matters worse, Starbucks released a revised 2020 guidance Sept.4 that suggests its earnings growth this year won’t meet its “ongoing growth model of 10%.”

 However, much of the slowdown has to do with one-time tax benefits in 2019.
 The company itself continues to do just fine.